-- Each participant needs to submit a short research paper in the form of an extended abstract (2,500 words limit).
+- Each participant needs to submit an abstract through the AAG conference submission system.
+Finalists should submit an extended abstract (2,500 words limit).
 Other supplementary materials, such as a URL to a live website, can also be included in the submission.

 - Competition participants must be enrolled full-time at a community college or a university.
 All submissions must be the original work of the entrant.

 - Recommended application areas include, but are not limited to: crime, public health issues, transportation, climate, urban planning, land use/cover change, and disasters of all kinds.